UndefinedYara/trill-desktop/README.md

     *   It converts the fret and string positions to musical notes.
     *   A music theory engine then identifies the most likely chord names by comparing the selected notes to a vast database of chord formulas.

-2.  **Data Fetching (Backend):**
+2.  **Data Fetching (Server-Side):**
-    *   The top 3 best matches are then sent to a backend service.
+    *   The top 3 best matches are then sent to Firebase.
-    *   The backend searches its library for all the different ways to play the identified chords.
+    *   API Routes connects to Firebase and searches the chord library for all the different ways to play the identified chords.
+    *   Firebase is seeded using the chords from https://github.com/tombatossals/chords-db.
+Special shoutout! :)
     *   This information is sent back to the application and displayed to you.

 ## Getting Started